1. Home

 4. Get a mortgage ‘agreement in principle’

-Before buying a house, you should get an ‘agreement in principle’.
-This is a confirmation in writing stating how much your lender is prepared to lend you to buy a property.
-Having an ‘agreement in principle’ may give you an advantage over other potential buyers because sellers will know you are a serious buyer and have the necessary finances, giving you the best chance of securing the house you have made an offer on.
+Having an ‘agreement in principle’ may give you an advantage over other potential buyers.
+This is because sellers will know you are a serious home buyer and have the necessary finances.
+You'll then have the best chance of securing the house you have made an offer on.

 5. Check out the neighbourhood (at different times)